Software R&D Tax Incentive applications reported in the media

 Based on those publicized reports, you might even believe that software R&D Tax Incentive applications are in fact very risky in general.
-From what Tech Abstract has seen, how many companies (and sadly many consultants) approach software R&D Tax Incentive applications does certainly make them risky.
+From what Tech Abstract has seen, how many companies (and sadly, many consultants) approach software R&D Tax Incentive applications does certainly make them risky.
 However, just as certainly, they don’t need to be risky, and shouldn’t be risky, as explained below.

 Again, the article notes that what we do have is “a program forged by scientists, lawyers and economists that supports a strict definition of R&D that does not necessarily support software development”.
 That may be very true, but it is the situation we currently need to deal with.
 Also as suggested by the article, rather than criticize the R&DTI program, it is much more productive to work with it.
-Relatively small changes are needed to how companies do R&D in order to fit in with what the R&DTI expects.
+Relatively small changes are needed to how companies do R&D to fit in with what the R&DTI expects.

-What is needed in a shift in mindset – true, software development is not a series of scientific experiments, but a lot of software R&D can be cast in this mold.
-However, to get the most value from the R&DTI, you do need to know how to structure your R&D so that you can maximise your claim.
+What is needed in a shift in mindset – true, software development is not a series of scientific experiments, but a lot of software R&D can be cast in this mould.
+However, to get the most value from the R&DTI, you need to know how to structure your R&D so that you can maximise your claim.
 As advised in the article, you should talk to your R&D Tax Incentive consultant before you start your R&D, and definitely before the end of the financial year, after which it will be too late to make changes to your documentation.

-The purpose of this Tech Abstract blog article is not to debate the definition of R&D in the R&DTI program, but to shed some light on how to productively deal with this definition of R&D. This article will also not go into how to structure your R&D – look out for a future blog article on that subject.
+The purpose of this Tech Abstract blog article is not to debate the definition of R&D in the R&DTI program, but to shed some light on how to productively deal with this definition of R&D. This article will also not go into how to structure your R&D – lookout for a future blog article on that subject.

 To understand how the current mindset about the R&DTI came to exist, you need to appreciate how the industry around the R&D Tax incentive scheme has developed.

 To provide services in this area, you need to be a registered tax agent.
-No surprises then that the industry has come to be dominated by accounting firms, who see the R&DTI as being another service that they can provide to their clients.
+No surprises then that the industry has come to be dominated by accounting firms, who see the R&DTI as another service they can provide to their clients.

 The problem is that submitting an R&DTI application is not quite like submitting your tax return.
-Yes, there is a tax schedule that needs to be submitted to the ATO as part of the R&DTI application (which is where the tax advisor requirement comes in).
+Yes, a tax schedule that needs to be submitted to the ATO as part of the R&DTI application (which is where the tax advisor requirement comes in).

 The problem is that before you get to that stage, you first need to register your R&D activities with AusIndustry and get a registration number.
 Whilst the AusIndustry application also has some financial information in it (and hence needs to be submitted by a registered tax agent), the bulk of the AusIndustry application is actually technical – you need to describe what R&D activities you are claiming and how you believe those activities are eligible for the R&DTI.